FlopsKa/flopska.github.io/content/2020-11-20-understanding-local-outlier-factor.md

 Date: 2020-11-20
 Category: computer science

-This article tries to explain the well-known LOF-algorithm.
+This article tries to explain the highly popular LOF-algorithm.
 We provide intuition for density-based outlier detection, show the problems inherent to this task and then take a look at how LOF solves these problems.

 # Motivation